Yoerivw/Simon-Game/README.md

 # Simon-Game
-Simon game project as part of the FreeCodeCamp curriculum
+Simon game is an advanced front end development project as part of the FreeCodeCamp front end development curriculum